taeyoungP/TeamProfile_Generator/README.md

 ![generated team profile html](./Assets/gnerated_html.png)

-(Example myTeam.html file is lncluded in main directory.)
+(Example myTeam.html file is lncluded in 'dist' directory.)

 ## How to Use